John Gruber advises energy and utility companies, municipalities, developers and landowners on regulatory, environmental and litigation issues.

 - Lead counsel on Alberta Surface Rights Board hearings dealing with reclamation and contamination issues.

 - Counsel to natural gas producer in coalbed methane entitlement hearing.

-- Representing clients before the Energy Resources Conservation Board on compulsory pooling, acid gas injection and well license transfer issues.
+- Representing clients before the Alberta Energy Regulator on compulsory pooling, acid gas injection and well license transfer issues.

 - Representing energy clients in Alberta and British Columbia with respect to investigations under and in compliance with the federal Fisheries Act.

 - Representing energy clients with respect to oilfield incident investigations.

 - Representing energy clients on compensation assessments related to hydrocarbon spills and releases.

 - Advising clients on issues arising from resource developments on Métis settlement lands.

 - Representing landowners in Alberta Utilities Commission proceedings with respect to significant electricity infrastructure.

 - Lead counsel in a trial involving the interpretation of royalty provisions in an oil and gas lease.